FAC10/week1-jzlp/README.md

 ### Stretch goals
-- [x] convert profile photos to cartoon
+- [x] convert profile photos to cartoon using [BeFunky Online Photo Editor](https://www.befunky.com/)
 - [x] optimise rendering of images
   1. Reduced file size of profile images (11MB -> 70K) by resizing and optimising.
   1. Saved JPEGs as **progressive images rather than baseline images**.
 Baseline images are the "normal" JPEGs, the type of JPEG that all image programs write by default.
 The browsers load them top-to-bottom as more of the image information is being downloaded.
 Progressive JPEGs are another type of JPEGs, they are rendered progressively.
 First you see a low quality version of the whole image.
 Then, as more of the image information arrives over the network, the quality gradually improves.